Which country is cheaper, Portugal or Switzerland?

 Geneva: Famous for its posh shops and luxury brands, this city is a popular shopping destination.
 From chic boutiques to deluxe toy stores, you'll find something for everyone.
 In particular, the city is known for its Swiss watches, Swiss Army knives, chocolate, and wine.

-Many visitors go to Portugal to go shopping.
+Portugal is a great destination for shopping.
 Lisbon and Porto both have a variety of shopping neighborhoods as well as malls and street markets.
 In Lisbon, you can find plenty of shops on the Avenida da Liberdade and the Chiado area.
 The Feira da Ladra is the best antique and flea market in the city, and is worth browsing through even if you're not planning to buy anything.
 In Porto, you'll find plenty of shopping along the streets in the historic center and downtown streets on the north side of the river, and more touristy shops on the south side of the river near the wine cellars.
 Rua de Santa Catarina has plenty of fashion boutiques, while the Mercado do Bolhão has a mix of food, souviniers, crafts, and more.
 Elsewhere in Portugal, smaller cities and towns will often have main shopping streets, and the beach resort cities will sometimes have fashion boutiques and local craft shops.

 Lisbon: For high end shopping, head to The Avenida da Liberdade.
 It's lined with designer brands and luxury boutiques.

-Many enjoy the Christmas activities while in Portugal.
+Portugal has some seasonal activities during Christmas.
 Porto, Lisbon, and other cities often decorate the large squares with lights and other festive decorations.
 While not known for Christmas markets as much as other European countries, you can still find some holiday markets in the public squares, such as Rossio in Lisbon.
 The larger cathedrals have special services, and many cities have evening festivals and holiday concerts leading up to the 25th of December.
 Generally, Christmas Eve in Portugal is more important than the actual day, as many areas gather crowds looking for evening meals, shopping, festivities, and decorations around town.

-Known for its hiking, Switzerland draws a crowd to experience the nature and the trails.
+Many people visit Switzerland specifically for its hiking.
 All across the country, visitors will find hiking trails of all skill levels.
 Some are very easy, such as those that leave from alpine villages and meander through farmland.
 Others are only for experts, like the edge-of-the-cliff trails high up in the peaks.
 Most are somewhere in the middle and suitable for most hikers, and offer stunning views of the Alps along with the occasional stop at a mountainside café.

 Interlaken: Hikes in the area range from easy to challenging with every option in between.
 You can experience beautiful waterfalls, breathtaking views, and dramatic ridge hikes.
 Several of the best hikes in the area include Schynige Platte Ridge Trail, Mt Niesen Panorama Trail, and Giessbach Waterfalls.

-Many visitors explore the terrific national park areas in Switzerland.
+Switzerland is a popular destination for those wishing to visit the national parks.
 With 19 national parks, this country offers a diverse set of natural areas to explore away from crowds and development.
 As this is the Alps, many of these national parks are in mountainous alpine settings, and they offer great views, hiking, and an accessibility to nature that is hard to find in many other countries.
 Some are rugged, while others are pastoral, and a few are also agricultural (with vineyards).

-Portugal has some good regions for those that want to go visit national parks.
+Portugal is a good destination to visit the national parks.
 While it technically has only one national park, Portugal has a large number of Natural and Nature parks to protect scenic areas and native wildlife.
 Douro International Natural Park, at the border with Spain, has epic mountainous landscapes as the winding river cuts through deep canyons.
 On the other hand Ria Formosa Natural Park offers a wide stretch of beautiful coastline to explore.
 Serra da Estrela is in the mountains, and has hiking trails and great views over the stunning landscapes.
 Southwest Alentejo and Vicenti Coast is part of the Algarve.
 It has stunning cliffs, nice beaches, and plenty of outdoor activities.
 Peneda-Geres National Park is another mountainous park with hiking trails and a unique ecosystem.

 Switzerland generally offers more adventure travel options for travelers than Portugal.